secretstartups/handbook/group-conversations/index.html.md

 ### 24 Hours Before the Call

 1. Ensure the slide deck, any handbook or document links, and the optional video are visible to all of GitLab
 1. Post in #whats-happening-at-gitlab on Slack if there is a video for the group conversation that you'd like people to watch beforehand.
-Please @ mention `Cheri Holmes` when posting
+Please @ mention `Christina Keelan Cottrell` when posting so she may schedule time for the CEO to watch the video ahead of the group conversation

 ### 30 Minutes Before the Call